juanrobledomendoza/Linux-CaseStudy/linux_notes.md

 jmendoza07@Natsubi:/mnt/c/Users/aname/Documents/Linux-CaseStudy/drafts$ clear

-Pretend all that mumbo jumbo is gone 😉
+*Pretend all that mumbo jumbo is gone*

 Learning Value: Using clear helped me realize that Linux isn't about commands—it's about maintaining control over your workspace.
 By clearing the terminal, I could focus on where things are stored and how they connect, instead of getting lost in the clutter of past outputs.

 Group 1: Navigation and File Structure